-Since September 8, 2021, in connection with the Leiden License, the Company has been party to a Sponsored Research Support Agreement ("SRA") with Leiden University Medical Centre ("LUMC") under which the Company will fund research in the amount of approximately \$0.5 million annually over a period of 5 years.
-The research performed pursuant to this agreement will support technology the Company has licensed from Leiden for the use of a gene therapy under development for the treatment of severe immunodeficiency caused by mutations in the RAGI gene.
+RAG1-SCID (MB-110) Sponsored Research Support Agreement ("SRA") with Leiden University Medical Centre research in the amount of approximately \$0.5 million annually over a period of 5 years.
+The research performed pursuant to this agreement will support technology the Company has licensed from Leiden for the use of a gene therapy under development for the treatment of severe immunodeficiency caused by mutations in the RAG1 gene.